pivotal/docs-tap/scst-scan/ivs-prisma.hbs.md

 - `TARGET-IMAGE` is the image to be scanned.
 You must specify the digest.
 - `PRISMA-SCANNER-IMAGE` is the image containing the Prisma Cloud [twistcli](https://docs.paloaltonetworks.com/prisma/prisma-cloud/prisma-cloud-admin-compute/tools/twistcli), [podman](https://podman.io/docs/installation), and utility to convert the Prisma summary report (JSON format) to a CycloneDX SBOM in XML format.
 The scan report summary produced by Prisma cannot be used as is and must be converted.
 - The `securityContext` grants root access as Prisma requires root access to run.
 If permission is not given, you may encounter a "cannot clone: Operation not permitted" error message.
-For details on troubleshooting the `securityContext`, see [Troubleshooting](./app-scanning-troubleshooting.hbs.md)
+For details on troubleshooting the `securityContext`, see [Troubleshooting](./app-scanning-troubleshooting.hbs.md).
+Due to needing root access, Prisma scans are not able to be run in clusters with restricted Pod Security Standards.

 **Note** For information about using the CLI, see the Prisma twistcli [docs](https://docs.paloaltonetworks.com/prisma/prisma-cloud/prisma-cloud-admin-compute/tools/twistcli_scan_images).